-The system incorporates a ULN95 preamplifier.
-This is mounted to the side of the body of the cryostat to reduce signal interference.
-The preamplifier is run either from internal rechargeable NiCd batteries or from an external supply.
+The system incorporates 3-off ULN95/2 preamplifiers.
+Each preamplifier is mounted to the body of the cryostat to reduce signal interference.
+The preamplifier runs either from internal rechargeable NiCd battery packs or from an external supply.
 The circuit includes a bias potentiometer and a number of test/monitoring facilities for ease of operation.